Your next steps

 If you're offered a place in one of our courses and you accept your offer, we'll contact you and let you know how to get started at QUT.

-If you don't get into your course, you have options for upgrading to get into the course you want.
+If you don't get into your course, you have options for other ways to get into the course you want.

 For some courses you can also choose to defer your offer through QTAC and take a year off before you start university.